Grounds for divorce (United States): No-fault divorce

 Every state in the United States allows the acquisition of no-fault divorce.

 When the marriage partners mutually agree that they no longer feel the marriage is worth continuing, a no-fault divorce will allow the couple to obtain a divorce easily.

 In order to obtain a no-fault divorce in only Tennessee, Mississippi, and South Dakota, the parties must mutually consent to provide information regarding incompatibility or why the marriage partners have changed, grown apart, or have irreconcilable differences.
 Otherwise, in the rest of the country, only one party has to file for irreconcilable differences, and any excuse will do.
 If a state requires a separation period, either or both spouses may be required to bring a witness to testify that the parties have been living apart for the required amount of time.

+History

+In 1969-1970, California became the first state to pass a purely no-fault divorce law, i.e., one which did not offer any fault divorce grounds.
+It terminated all fault grounds for divorce, and used single no-fault standards making divorce easier and less costly.
+During the next 15, years no-fault divorce became more common in various states throughout the United States.
+Some states offer both fault and no-fault options.
+However, the states that do not carry both options have only the one option of no-fault grounds.

 Separation

 Marriage partners who are living apart have grounds for no-fault divorce.

-Like Louisiana, various states have statutes requiring the parties to live apart from one another for a certain predetermined period of time.
+Like Louisiana, various states have statutes requiring the parties to live apart from one another for a certain period of time.
 The reason the time limitation exists is to see if the couple can reconcile.
 For example, differing from Louisiana, Pennsylvania state law does not permit legal separation.

+Different states have different time periods of separation as grounds for divorce:

 Irretrievable breakdown

-In the United States, several states allow spouses to divorce if they are no longer willing to live with one another.
+In the United States, many states allow spouses to divorce if they are no longer willing to live with one another.